Randomization Tests to Assess Covariate Balance When Designing and Analyzing Matched Datasets: Introduction: Matching Approximates Randomized Experiments, But What Kind of Randomized Experiments?

 Randomized experiments are often considered the ``gold standard'' of causal inference because they, on average, achieve balance on all covariates---both observed and unobserved---across treatment groups \citep{rubin2008comment}.
-However, in observational studies, pretreatment covariates often affect units' probability of receiving treatment.
+However, in observational studies, pretreatment covariates often affect subjects' probability of receiving treatment.
 As a result, covariate distributions across treatment groups can be very different, leading to biased treatment effect estimates.
-Furthermore, treatment effect estimates will be more sensitive to model specification, and thus statistical models that make covariate adjustments may still be unreliable \citep{rubin2007design}.
+Furthermore, treatment effect estimates will be more sensitive to model specification, because differing covariate distributions force models to extrapolate; thus, statistical models that make covariate adjustments may still be unreliable \citep{rubin2007design}.
 Methods must be employed to address this systematic covariate imbalance.

-One popular method is matching, which is a prepocessing step that produces a subset of treatment and control that exhibit covariate balance \citep{ho2007matching}.
-This preprocessing step is often called the design stage of an observational study, because the goal is to obtain a dataset whose treatment assignment mechanism approximates an experimental design \citep{rubin2007design,rubin2008objective,rosenbaum2010design}.
-Then, the analysis stage of a matched dataset mimics that of a randomized experiment---e.g., statistical models can be employed, and their validity holds to the extent that the matched dataset approximates a randomized experiment \citep{ho2007matching,stuart2010matching,iacus2012causal,diamond2013genetic}.
+One popular method is matching, which is a prepocessing step that produces a subset of the treatment and control groups that exhibit covariate balance \citep{ho2007matching}.
+To obtain a subset that exhibits covariate balance, many matching algorithms explicitly pair or block treatment subjects to control subjects that have similar covariate values, as in propensity score matching \citep{rosenbaum1985constructing}, $1:k$ optimal matching \citep{rosenbaum1989optimal,ming2001note,lu2011optimal}, and coarsened exact matching \citep{iacus2011multivariate,iacus2012causal}.
+Other recent matching algorithms optimize for covariate balance directly, as in covariate-balancing propensity scores \citep{imai2014covariate,zhao2019covariate,vegetabile2019optimally}, kernel optimal matching \citep{kallus2020generalized}, and mixed integer programming approaches \citep{zubizarreta2012using,zubizarreta2014matching,zubizarreta2017optimal}.
+The main motivation for matching is that it produces a dataset with covariate balance, thereby making treatment effect estimators less biased as well as less sensitive to model misspecification, because there is less need for models to extrapolate when estimating causal effects \citep{ho2007matching,stuart2010matching,abadie2020robust}.